Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Check your internet connection and your browser.

-To fix load times on your browser, here are a few things you can try:
+To fix load times in your browser, you can try a few things:

 - Check your network — does it have any restrictions or filtering policies for users?